ChackDan/PStemp/Add-AzureRmServiceFabricNodeType.md

 ```

 ### -VmPassword
-The password of login to the Vm
+The password for logging into the Vm.

 ```yaml
 Type: SecureString